MikeMakol/phase-3-sinatra-react-project/README.md

   * Open a Pull Request

 **7. LICENSE**
-* Distributed under the AutoFix License.
+* Distributed under the FinFriend License.
 See LICENSE.md for more information